 (3) Body piercing jewelry not concealed by any authorized uniform or approved attire while on-duty is prohibited with the exception of earrings worn in compliance with A&O manual § 14.01.01.

 (a) The wearing of any facial jewelry to include, but not limited to tongue piercings, lip piercings, nose piercings, brow piercings by any sworn member of the department while on-duty is prohibited.

-(4) No sworn member of the department shall have any tattoo, scarification or brand that is considered extremist.
+(4) No sworn member of the department shall have any tattoo, scarification or brand that is prejudicial to good order, discipline, and morale of the Connecticut State Police, or is of a nature to bring discredit upon the Connecticut State Police, or is considered extremist.